-According to internal data, in 2017/18, 23 percent of students declared a disability upon enrolment and the number of students accessing DSA has increased significantly since 2014/15 with 8.2 percent in receipt of DSA in 2017/18 compared with 1 percent in 2014/15.
+According to internal data, in 2017/18, 23% of students declared a disability upon enrolment and the number of students accessing DSA has increased significantly since 2014/15 with 8.2% in receipt of DSA in 2017/18 compared with 1% in 2014/15.
 This would suggest that learning support needs have been identified at an earlier stage in the student lifecycle and support on programme has improved success rates for students with a disability at Petroc.
 All HE students are asked to declare disability at interview through the completion of a disclosure of information form and improvements have been made in the identification of needs through the tutorial support system on all HE programmes.
-Further analysis of OfS data suggests that the gap in continuation between those not known to be disabled compared with disabled is closing.
+Further analysis of OfS data suggests that the gap in continuation between those not known to be disabled compared with disabled is closing with a 7.0pp gap in 2016/17, however this is above the 1.0pp gap for all HEI's so represents an area for targeted improvement.
 These figures relate to full time students and the figures for part time students are not currently available on the OfS dataset.